kaywoz/kaywoz/README.md

 ---

-## ⚡ The current state of the homelab is can be found below;
+## ⚡ The current state of the homelab can be found below;

 https://uptimekuma-public.krypi.net/status/public1239asd
 <!--